AMGdez16/AMGdez16/README.md

 My goal is to leverage my expertise in IT systems, risk management, and governance compliance to enhance security operations and contribute to proactive defense strategies through engineering or program management.

 ## Brand
 A productive high performing leader that builds efficient and cohesive cross-functional teams while embracing diversity instead of tip-toeing around it.
-Very strong belief in providing value and impact to an organization while investing in growth and professional development of others and myself.
+Very strong belief in providing value and impact to an organization while investing in the growth and professional development of others and myself.

 ## Short-term Project, Study, & Certification Goals (1-6 months)
 1) Cloud+